 Somewhere along the way, I lost the lightbulb insert, but I love the look of it on its own, so that’s how I’ve displayed it for the past few years.

-This tree is a 2020 addition to my collection…in fact, we bought multiples of these this year.
+This tree is a 2020 addition to my collection… in fact, we bought multiples of these this year.
 My son, Trevor, is a baseball player and there is a local company called Prowler that custom makes wood bats.
-(Shhhh, Trevor is getting one for Christmas!)

 The owner also hosts a small holiday open house with items, like these, that he creates from the leftover wood from the bats.